burakatakan/carbatpy-outdated/README.md

 Burak Atakan, University of Duisburg-Essen, Germany

-You can contact us at: batakan [a t ]uni-duisburg.de
+You can contact us at: batakan [a t ]uni-duisburg.de or atakan.thermodynamik.duisburg [ a t] gmail.com

 Some documentation is found here: https://carbatpy.readthedocs.io/en/latest/index.html